The wildfire danger in the Peace River Forest Area is now VERY HIGH.

 PROVINCIAL WILDFIRE UPDATE

-There are currently ten wildfires in the Forest Protection Area (FPA) of Alberta.
-One of these wildfires is out-of-control, one wildfire is being held and eight are under control.
+There are currently 23 wildfires in the Forest Protection Area of Alberta.
+Six of these wildfires are out of control, 10 are being held, 14 are under control, and one has been turned over to the appropriate authority.

 DOWNLOAD OUR NEW APP